 At St Margaret’s Bay, a wall that formed part of the defences can still be seen.
 This and similar outlying defences were built at the instigation of Sir Henry Popham, from East Kent, and Sir Charles Gray then commandant the South East Kent Forces.
 The defence of the coast was manned, for the most part, by the Cinque Ports Volunteers.

 For the troops at Western Heights a link between the barracks with the port to enable rapid troop movement was built.
 The monumental Grand Shaft was designed by Page, was constructed between 1805 and 1807.
 It consists of three spiral staircases around a vertical circular brick shaft that descends for 140 steps to a tunnel linking up with Snargate Street.
 The Barracks, named after their proximity to the Grand Shaft, was erected and could accommodate 1,300 men, 59 officers and eight horses.
 Nearby was a 180 bed military hospital was completed in 1804.

-All of these works were carried out under the auspices of William Pitt the younger (1759-1806), Prime Minister (1804-1806) – the then Lord Warden of the Cinque Ports and the Secretary of State, Sir William Dundas.
+All of these works were carried out under the auspices of William Pitt the younger (1759-1806), Prime Minister (1804-1806) – the then Lord Warden of the Cinque Ports (1792-1805) and the Secretary of State for War (1802-1806), Sir William Dundas (1762-1805).
 When finished the Western Heights fortifications could accommodate 5,000-6,000 men and cost approximately £240,000.
 On 11 May 1807, some three years after the military works began on Western Heights, a special court was convened to ascertain the amount of compensation that the former Western Heights land owners should receive.